benlumia007/sandbox/log/readme.md

-# Sandbox Log Files
+## Log Files
-This is here all the logs will show up especially mysql slow.log and of course php_errors.log
+This is where all the files that are needed when logs get generated.